Washington County Court Records

 Family court records carry significant privacy protections:

-- Adoption records are sealed and may only be accessed through a court order (23 Pa.C.S. § 2905)
+• Adoption records are sealed and may only be accessed by court order (23 Pa.C.S. § 2905)

 Marriage and Divorce Records

-Marriage licenses in Washington County are issued by the Register of Wills, not the family court.
-Individuals seeking copies of marriage certificates should contact that office.
-Divorce decrees, on the other hand, are filed with the Prothonotary as part of the civil court record and can be obtained from that office.
+Marriage licenses in Washington County are issued by the Register of Wills, not the family court, so contact that office if you need a copy of a marriage certificate.
+Divorce decrees, on the other hand, are filed with the Prothonotary as part of the civil court record and are obtained from that office.

-The Pennsylvania Department of Health, Division of Vital Records also maintains statewide records of marriages and divorces and can issue certified copies.
+The Pennsylvania Department of Health, Division of Vital Records also maintains statewide marriage and divorce records and can issue certified copies.

 Washington County Probate Court Records

-Probate matters in Washington County are handled by the Orphans’ Court Division of the Court of Common Pleas.
-The Register of Wills serves as the clerk of the Orphans’ Court and is the primary point of contact for filing and retrieving probate records.
+Probate matters in Washington County go through the Orphans Court Division of the Court of Common Pleas.
+The Register of Wills acts as clerk of the Orphans Court and is the main contact for filing and retrieving probate records.

 Address: 1 South Main Street, Washington, PA 15301